(Lilayni and Damon)

 French girl Lilayni Perrot is in Manhattan on a mission to win back the man she loves, at any cost.

 But billionaire Damon Solarin won’t be won back.
 He comes from a gritty past and his trust once lost is lost forever.
 He knows an empty promise of love when he hears it.
 Lilayni left him once.
 She shouldn’t have returned.
-Now his plans for her have nothing to do with love and everything to do with warming his bed.
+Now he’ll take what he wants from her, no love attached.
 Because revenge is sweet.